sabusaq/SCRIBE/README.md

 <!-- SCREENSHOT PLACEHOLDER: hero GIF — batch folder in, ranked findings report out (docs/img/hero.gif) -->

-## Why SCRIBE exists

-SCRIBE was built during a real incident involving malware that had spread across several dozen hosts.

-Malware analysis produced a set of IOCs and behavioral indicators.
-Triage collections then arrived for each affected host — tens of them, with more coming in as scoping continued.
-Each collection needed to be parsed, swept for the known indicators, checked against Sigma detections, and placed into a timeline showing when and how the infection had moved through the environment.
-Doing this by hand, host by host, did not scale to the number of endpoints or the pace at which new collections arrived.

-SCRIBE was written to run that entire sequence — parsing, IOC sweep, Sigma detection, timeline construction, and reporting — from one command per collection, aggregating the results across every host in the batch.
-The outcome of that first use was a single, chronological account of the incident: which hosts were infected, when each was first affected, how the malware moved between them, a risk score per host, the specific detections behind that score, and a pointer from each detection back to the underlying artifact data for follow-up analysis.

-The tool published here is the general-purpose version of what was used to produce that result.

-The alternative, without SCRIBE, is the sequence most DFIR analysts already use for this kind of scoping: extract each collection, parse and timeline each host individually — either through KAPE's parsing modules, which wrap Eric Zimmerman's tools, or through Plaso/`log2timeline` — then ingest each resulting timeline into an investigation platform such as Timesketch or SOF-ELK.
-From there, IOC sweeping, cross-host correlation, risk assessment, and the final report are done by hand, inside that platform, one host at a time.

-SCRIBE performs the extraction, parsing, IOC sweep, Sigma detection, and timeline construction for a host in a single step, and aggregates that output across an entire batch automatically rather than requiring the analyst to repeat the process per host and correlate the results manually.
-Timesketch and SOF-ELK remain well suited to open-ended, interactive exploration of a timeline; SCRIBE is intended for the scoping step that precedes or runs alongside that — turning a batch of raw collections directly into a cross-host timeline, IOC hits, detections, risk-ranked hosts, and a report, without the manual per-host handling in between.

 ## Scope

 **In scope:** offline analysis of Windows endpoint triage collections.

-**Out of scope, deliberately:** live collection, memory analysis, non-Windows endpoints, cloud and identity planes, and automated verdicts.
-A "no findings" result from SCRIBE describes Windows endpoint artifacts only, and the tool states this in its own output.

 ## Pipeline